Reports to: Access Center Program Coordinator

 Meet with clients at the Linn County Mental Health Access Center to provide support and crisis counseling.
 Complete required assessments with clients.
 Provide service coordination and assist in making referrals for services at the Linn County Mental Health Access Center.
 Complete necessary documentation to ensure proper record keeping.
 Work collaboratively with an interdisciplinary team at the Linn County Mental Health Access Center.

-Will be serving 3rd shift, 11 PM – 7 AM when 24/7 schedule starts.
+Will be serving 3rd shift, 11 PM – 7 AM exact days TBS but will include both Saturday and Sunday.
 Training hours will be 5 days per week during 1st and 2nd shift.

 - This position starts at $17-$19 per hour, plus our generous benefit package of $12,000 per year.
 Flexible benefit dollars can be used toward medical insurance and other benefits.
 Funds not used for benefits will be added to your paycheck as taxable income.
 Learn more here.